 The following foods have been found either to interfere with the effectiveness of Taxol or, in the case of shellfish, should not be consumed by those with impaired immunity:

-Supplements and vitamins that should be avoided during Taxol chemotherapy
+Supplements that should be avoided while on Taxol

-The supplements below have been found to interfere with the effectiveness of treatment with Taxol.
-That is not to say that most other supplements are safe to take; there are no relevant scientific studies concerning the interactions between most supplements and Taxol.
+The supplements below have been reported to interfere with the effectiveness of Taxol treatment.
+That is not to say that most other supplements are safe to take — there are no relevant scientific studies concerning the interactions between most supplements and Taxol.

-Note that acetyl-l-carnitine, which is sometimes used for the prevention of taxane-induced neuropathy, has been found actually to increase neuropathy.
+Note that acetyl-l-carnitine, which is sometimes recommended for the prevention of taxane-induced neuropathy, has been reported actually to increase neuropathy.

-Saffron, vitamin A, vitamin B12 supplements, vitamin C and vitamin E supplements also have the potential to interfere with the treatment effects of cyclophosphamide.
+Saffron, as well as vitamin A, vitamin B12, vitamin C and vitamin E supplements, also have the potential to interfere with the treatment effects of cyclophosphamide.

 Weight loss and weight gain during chemotherapy

 Recent studies suggest that fasting around chemotherapy treatments could protect normal cells from the toxic effects of chemotherapy while sensitizing cancer cells to the treatment.
-However, more studies and human trials are required before it can be determined whether fasting during chemotherapy is safe and effective.
+However, more studies and human trials are required before it can be determined under what conditions fasting during chemotherapy is safe and effective.
+Patients should rely on their oncology teams for guidance concerning fasting.

-On the other hand, weight gain, which is common during chemotherapy, is known to be associated with less favorable prognosis and should be avoided.
+On the other hand, weight gain, which is common during chemotherapy for early stage disease, is known to be associated with less favorable prognosis and should be avoided.

-Below are links to recent studies on Taxol and breast cancer.
+Below are links to 20 recent studies concerning Taxol, breast cancer and diet.
 For a more complete list of studies, please click on the tag Taxol.
 Please see our article on how to optimize your breast cancer diet for information on what to eat during all stages of treatment and recovery.